B-Hazem/simple-reddit-clone/README.md

 # simple-reddit-clone
-[Portfolio Purposes] A simple reddit clone built with
+A simple reddit clone build with javascript, nodejs, react and sqllite